How Transit’s deadly pandemic can be our Perfect Storm to improve options for metropolitan mobility.

 #1 “Brightline To Bright Future: Remaking Rail’s Vision” shows conditions under which rail entrepreneurs can make alternatives.
 South Florida’s public funding of its stagnant Tri-Rail contrasts starkly with Brightline’s 100% private capital that has revolutionized inter-city travel.
 Brightline adds some marketing sizzle to the vision thing.

 #2 “Plucky Corridors And Organizing Metros For Rail: What I Learned From The Rail Passengers Association” shows how pluck matters more than power.
 RPA’s story is citizens can organize as rail advocates so that even the U.S. Senate responds positively.

 Part C (posted probably in September 2020) will detail how to develop this federal policy for Metropolitan Rail (MR).
-Note this use of MR is similar to “regional” rail, but the short explanation is that converting commuter rail should not be confused with an inter-city program of the Federal Railroad Administration.
+Note that MR is similar to “regional” rail with similar elements.
+But, the short explanation of the difference is that converting commuter rail should not be confused with an inter-city program of the Federal Railroad Administration.
 The long explanation is in Part C’s policy proposal for three prototype Through-Routes.

 Tactic 3: Your Participation: Critique.
-Around Tax Day 2020 (presumably April 15), I started circulating for comments a two page flyer for a Campaign to Fix FAST For Trains.
-In late May, I probably will send the flyer to a select list of 98 urban policy wonks interested in this largely ignored topic of metro rail in the U.S. Please critique anything I write; either on the website or to me via email.
+I circulate for comments a short introduction To The Campaign to INVEST in MR. In late August, I sent the flyer to a select list of 98 urban policy wonks interested in this largely-ignored topic of metro rail in the U.S. Please critique anything I write; either on the website or to me via email.